TibaChang/JCC/README.md

 - I/O:`scanf` and `printf`
   - use `printf` as the C89 <stdio.h> usage.
   - use `scanf` as the C99 <stdio.h> usage.
+    - Only support at most `4 arguments`.
     - Need to do:
       - passing `return value` from either I/O function.

 - Arthimatic